redfieldchristabel/laravel-dockerize/README.md

 ### Creating a New Laravel App 🏗️

 Kick off your project with our `laravel:installer` image!
 This lightweight image (PHP 8.3, ~120-150 MB) includes the latest Laravel CLI and scaffolds Laravel 10, 11, or 12 apps with just Docker—no local PHP or Composer needed.
-Perfect for Linux, Mac, or PC!
+Perfect for Linux, Mac, or Windows (with WSL2)!

 **Example**:
 ```bash